sourcedelica/experiments-c/scopes.md

 example, if the Report Service was started like this:

 ```
-$ report-service -Dreport.service.some-timeout=15s
+$ report-service -Dreport.service.someTimeout=15s
 ```

-Then the value of `report.service.some-timeout` would be 15 seconds.
+Then the value of `report.service.someTimeout` would be 15 seconds.

 System properties can be used any time, but they are especially useful during development.
 Using system properties allows you to set values temporarily without accidentally committing the changes to the real configuration file.
-Use CLion's Run Configuration feature to create multiple runtime configurations with different system properties set.

 ## HOCON